pmahnke/mahnke-cocktails/recipe/see_no_evil.md

 stars: 0
 base_spirits: "Mezcal "
 youtube: "xRJ9uAzTcaE"
+description: "A smoky and spicy original sour cocktail featuring mezcal as its base."
 excerpt: |
   The See No Evil is a smoky, spicy cocktail created by Anders Erickson.
 ---